mintlayer/mintlayer-core/README.md

 You can:

-- Run the node-daemon + wallet-cli to manage your coins, where the wallet-cli owns your wallet file and manages your coins.
-The wallet-cli itself can optionally act as an RPC server
+- Run node-daemon + wallet-cli to manage your coins, where wallet-cli owns your wallet file and manages your coins. wallet-cli itself can optionally act as an RPC server
-- Run the node-daemon + wallet-rpc-daemon + wallet-cli, where both daemons will be services in your system, the wallet-rpc-daemon will own your wallet (and start staking automatically for you), and the wallet-cli will just be an easy interface for communicating with your wallet
+- Run node-daemon + wallet-rpc-daemon + wallet-cli, where both daemons will be services in your system, wallet-rpc-daemon will own your wallet (and start staking automatically for you), and wallet-cli will just be an easy interface for communicating with your wallet
-- Run only the node-gui, where the GUI contains both the node and the wallet.
+- Run only node-gui, where the GUI contains both the node and the wallet.
 This is a good option for non-techy users
-- Run the node-daemon with the API server components ([see this readme](api-server/README.md)) without a wallet, to manage your application
+- Run node-daemon with the API server components ([see this readme](api-server/README.md)) without a wallet, to manage your application

 ### Preparations for compiling the source code